sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 3. Corpus Tag - A SWID or CoSWID tag that identifies and describes an installable software component in its pre-installation state.
 A corpus tag can be used to represent metadata about an installation package or installer for a software component, a software update, or a patch.
 4. Supplemental Tag - A SWID or CoSWID tag that allows additional information to be associated with a referenced SWID tag.
 This allows tools and users to record their own metadata about a software component without modifying SWID primary or patch tags created by a software provider.

-The type of a tag is determined by specific data elements, which are discussed in {{semantics-tag-type}}.
+The type of a tag is determined by specific data elements, which are discussed in {{semantics-tag-type}}, which also provides normative language for CoSWID semantics that implement this lifecycle.
+The following information helps to explain how these semantics apply to use of a CoSWID tag.

 > Corpus, primary, and patch tags have similar functions in that they describe the existence and/or presence of different types of software components (e.g., software installers, software installations, software patches), and, potentially, different states of these software components.
 Supplemental tags have the same structure as other tags, but are used to provide information not contained in the referenced corpus, primary, and patch tags.
 All four tag types come into play at various points in the software lifecycle and support software management processes that depend on the ability to accurately determine where each software component is in its lifecycle.